gak/hashmoji/README.md

 ## Filtering Features

-By default filtering features remove from the full set of emojis.
+By default, filtering features remove from the full set of emoji.
 When enabling the `additive` feature, the set of emojis start empty and the filtering features add to the set.

-### Modifiers

-- `all-modifiers` (default): Filter hair-styles, skin-tones, genders.
-- `hair-styles`: Filter hair-styles.
-- `skin-tones`: Filter skin-tones.
-- `genders`: Filter gender modifiers.
+Also by default, the `all-modifiers` filter is enabled because there are so many very similar permutations of the same emoji where it becomes difficult to differentiate them.

 ### Groups and Subgroups